MRMORNINGSTAR2233/vis2viz-frontend/visual copy/README.md

 - **Natural Language Processing**: Convert plain English to SQL queries
 - **Context Awareness**: Handle follow-up questions by maintaining conversation context
+- **Interactive Visualizations**:
-- **Interactive Visualizations**: Generate appropriate charts based on query and data
+  - Generate appropriate charts based on query and data
+  - Plotly visualizations in the Streamlit UI
+  - D3.js visualizations in the React frontend
 - **REST API**: Access all functionality programmatically
+- **Multiple User Interfaces**:
-- **User-Friendly Interface**: Explore and test the system through a Streamlit UI
+  - Streamlit UI for quick testing
+  - React frontend with D3.js for production use

+## React Frontend with D3.js

+The React frontend provides a modern, interactive interface for the visualization system:

+- **Natural Language Query Interface**: Simple text input for queries
+- **Interactive D3.js Visualizations**: Dynamic, responsive visualizations
+- **Data Table View**: Explore the raw data alongside visualizations
+- **Database Schema Explorer**: View the database structure
+- **Example Queries**: Quick-start with predefined example queries

+The frontend communicates with the FastAPI backend and uses D3.js to create custom, interactive visualizations based on the query results.

+### D3.js Visualization Types

+The system automatically selects the most appropriate visualization type based on the data:

+- **Bar Charts**: For categorical comparisons
+- **Line Charts**: For time series and trends
+- **Scatter Plots**: For correlation analysis
+- **Pie Charts**: For part-to-whole relationships
+- **Heatmaps**: For matrix data and correlations

+All visualizations are interactive with hover effects, tooltips, and responsive design.

 ## Dependencies

 - LangChain & LangGraph for agent orchestration
 - Groq API with Gemini model for LLM capabilities
 - FastAPI for REST API
-- Streamlit for user interface
+- Streamlit for testing interface
+- React and D3.js for frontend visualizations
-- Plotly for interactive visualizations
+- Plotly for Streamlit visualizations
 - SQLite for database storage
 - Pandas for data manipulation